Menu

 Gathering

-We welcome our school community with a liturgical greeting and the gathering of our class candles.
+We welcome our school community with a liturgical greeting and the lighting of the candle.

 Engaging